Imperssonator/fairplay/README.md

 # Fairplay
- Fairplay is a library for the procedural generation of random scientific charts.
+ Fairplay is a library for the procedural generation of random scientific charts and corresponding labeled images for the training of image segmentation models.

 ## Installation
 Clone the repository.
 From within `fairplay/`: